-Compare the measurement values with the video format timings defined in the EIA/CEA-861E specification.
+Compare the measurement values with the video format timings defined in the EIA/CEA-861F specification.
 If any value does not equal the proper values for the select video format, then FAIL.

+If CDF_AVI_SUPPORT is YES, then:

 If AVI InfoFrame is not sent by Source DUT at least once every 2 fields then FAIL.

 Tester to examine the content of AVI InfoFrame, FAIL if it does not match with what being sent in step 2.